As coronavirus soars, hospitals hope to avoid an agonizing choice: Who gets care and who goes home

 “It’s a grave concern,” Orlowski said.
 “When we first saw the pandemic start in the spring, it was on a rolling basis — some cases in Washington, others in New York.
 Now we’re seeing increases everywhere.
 We are seeing hospitals being strained across the country.
 What we’re seeing is not only burnout but a lot of complications having stress on medical professionals for an extended period of time.”

-Some doctors see a return to the dismal days of the spring, when coronavirus tore through nursing homes, causing hundreds of deaths.
+Some doctors see a return to the dismal days of the spring, when the coronavirus tore through nursing homes, causing hundreds of deaths.

 “Obviously, there’s a lot of attention on hospitals, but I think the big pressure points are going to be our nursing homes,” Ko said.
 “If there’s a place that’s going to buckle under because of the covid epidemic, it’s going to be a nursing home.
-You only have a limited number of skilled nursing staff that know how to do proper infection prevention.
-If you have an outbreak on hand, and you have limited staff, and that staff gets stick, that’s a huge gap in a very critical population.
-We went through that in our initial surge back in March and April.”
+You only have a limited number of skilled nursing staff that know how to do proper infection prevention."